 Painted ferns and lady ferns stand on their leafy merits alone, having no flowers to overshadow the feathery fronds.
 The lushly verdant lady ferns, however, are in marked contrast to the sage green, silver, red, and burgundy tones of the vibrant painted ferns.
 The delicateness of lady ferns’ fronds belies their stoutness.
 They are durable and hardy garden plants that can be cultivated throughout North America.
 My first impression of the painted and lady fern cultivars was that their distinguishing traits were perhaps too subtle.
 While that may hold true when viewed separately of each other, when grown together the cultivars were more distinct than expected.
 I admit that I was primed to like any and all of them, but there were definitely superior selections in the mix.

-To read the full article and learn more about lady ferns, click here the image below
+To read the full article and learn more about lady and painted ferns, click here or on the image below.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.